dobanisola-scottlogic/scenario-2-20250908-135729/server/README.md

 bin/hackathon-server server conf/server.yml
 ```

-The application can automatically bbe packed into a zip or tar archive using `./gradlew server:disZip` or
+The application can automatically be packed into a zip or tar archive using `./gradlew server:disZip` or
 `./gradlew server:distTar`.

 ### Building a Docker image